-Functional, overlapping, and competing jurisdictions provide a radical alternative to today's policy in Europe.
-FOCJ emerge from below and finance their services themselves.
-Nevertheless, they are 'European' in several respects.
+Our concept of functional, overlapping, and competing jurisdictions provides a radical alternative to today's policy in Europe.
+The fifth, political freedom guarantees that FOCJ emerge from below and finance their services themselves.
+Nevertheless, they are "European" with several respects.
 Most importantly, this concept relies on diversity as a main characteristic of Europe.
-Thus, it takes up the favourable properties of a Europe of variable geometry, multi-speed, concentric circles, flexible integration or even of Europe à la carte.

-FOCJ provide an opportunity for European integration to be promoted without abandoning democracy and diversity.
-They allow Europe to be broadened and deepened at the same time.
-It seems impossible for the many Eastern European countries to enter the European Union by accepting the 'acquis communautaire'.
-The differences in income between them and today's members are much too wide; the transfers necessary to integrate them in the 'old style' cannot be financed.
+Thus, it takes up the favorable properties of a Europe of variable geometry, multi-speed, concentric circles, flexible integration or even of Europe à la carte.
+FOCJ provide an opportunity to promote European integration without abandoning democracy and diversity.
+They allow to broaden and deepen Europe at the same time.
+It seems impossible for the many Eastern European countries to enter European Union by accepting the "acquis communautaire".
+The differences in income between them and today's members are much too wide; the transfers necessary to integrate them in the "old stile" cannot be financed.
 The one remaining alternative to the EU - to maintain its structure and exclude the Eastern countries - threatens to end in stagnation and even disintegration.
-In contrast, the other alternative to foster flexible integration - seems much more promising.
-Such flexible integration can be favourably achieved by FOCJ.

-European integration can also be deepened by FOCJ - provided that integration is not understood as progressive standardization of political, societal, and economic conditions but as reciprocal recognition of diversity and the cooperation in catering for diverse preferences.
-Functional, overlapping, and competing jurisdictions are able to break up dividing national borders and separating political structures.
-The fifth freedom gives Europe a unified framework to foster the political influence of the citizens directly concerned by designing the map of political authority according to the geography of problems.
+In contrast, the other alternative - to foster flexible integration seems much more promising.
+Such flexible integration can be favorably achieved by FOCJ.
+But European integration can also be deepened by FOCJ - provided that integration is not understood as progressive standardization of political, societal, and economic conditions but as reciprocal recognition of diversity and the cooperation in catering for diverse preferences.
+Functional, overlapping, and competing jurisdictions are able to brake up dividing national borders and separating political structures.
+The fifth freedom guarantees that the map of political authority is designed according to the geography of problems, and it gives Europe a unified framework to foster the political influence of the citizens directly concerned.